George-Emmanuel Lazaridis: Solo performance and composition career

-Teaching and other activity
+Teaching and other activities

-Lazaridis has also been an active teacher, a successful artistic director and the founder of new international cultural structures.
-Since 2000, he is co-founder of ADAP, an International Association of Artists giving worldwide performances for Peace (www.adapinternational.com), from which he resigned after 10 years of activity, for ideological reasons.
+Lazaridis has also been a teacher, a successful artistic director and the founder of new international cultural structures.
+In 2000, he co-founded ADAP, an International Association of Artists giving worldwide performances for Peace (www.adapinternational.com), from which he resigned after 10 years of activity, for ideological reasons.
 In 2006, he co-founded the Music-Village International Festival in Mount Pelion, one of the few international music societies of its kind (www.music-village.gr).
 Since early 2013, he is a founding member of the KYKLOS international ensemble.
 He has given Masterclasses on piano performance, body language and the Psychology of live interpretation at Trinity College of Music, Birmingham City University, Megaron Halls, Manhattan School of Music, Kutztown University and at numerous conservatoires in Greece and the United Kingdom.
 In April 2010, Lazaridis was invited as member of the jury for the 1st Sussex International Piano Competition.
 Since September 2010, he has held the post of artistic director at the Thessaloniki Concert Hall "Megaron" (www.tch.gr).
 He also served as Head of Music Programming at the Demetria International Festival, from January 2011 to January 2013.